 The varied and interesting array of wildlife such as oyster catchers, buzzards, terns, ducks, herons cormorants and otters.
-Plenty of rabbitts on the lawn and deer among the surrounding hills on the road to Kildononan.
+Plenty of rabbits on the lawn and deer among the surrounding hills on the road to Kildononan.

 A short drive away will take you to Loch Brora with its superb picnic sites, or up the more rugged and lovely Glen Loth to the look out point on the shoulder of Beinn Dhorain.